marsfoundation/sparklend-freezer/README.md

 ### `src/spells/EmergencySpell_SparkLend_PauseSingleAsset.sol`
 A spell that can be set as the `hat` in the Chief to pause a specific market in SparkLend by calling `pauseMarket(reserve, true)` in `SparkLendFreezerMom`.
 A separate spell is needed for each market, with the reserve being declared in the constructor.

+### `src/spells/EmergencySpell_SparkLend_RemoveMultisig.sol`
+A spell that can be set as the `hat` in the Chief to remove a ward by calling `deny(multisig)` in `SparkLendFreezerMom`.

+## Expected Configuration

+It is important that the code be matched to a very specific setup to ensure all assumptions are valid.
+In particular, it is expected that the owner will be the Spark SubDAO Proxy (0x3300f198988e4C9C63F75dF86De36421f06af8c4), the authority will be the MCD Chief (0x0a3f6849f78076aefaDf113F5BED87720274dDC0) and there will at most 1 ward that is a SAFE multisig.

+This configuration is important because `deny` is set to only required `auth` parameters, so there are three ways to remove the multisig (multisig itself, remove multisig spell without GSM delay, and finally the Spark SubDAO Proxy).
+This ensures that MKR holders can override a decision made by the multisig (and de-auth it) without a GSM delay.
+Furthermore the SubDAO Proxy behind a delay can override any decision of a non-delay vote and the multisig (and de-auth both of them).

 ## Execution Flow Diagrams

 The below diagrams outlines the execution flow of freezing a single market in SparkLend for both token-based governance in MakerDAO and the emergency multisig, which will be added as a `ward` in the FreezerMom.